britton-jb/belial/README.md

 at some point in the future, but it currently isn't a high priority for me, where a successful extraction was.

+## Using the modules

+There are a few key modules with `using` macros:

+- `Belial.Schema` - adds a number of useful defaults to each ecto schema
+- `Belial.MultiSchemaContext` - this one adds default CRUD actions etc.
+- `Belial.Web.Controllers.Admin` - adds admin controller and view actions for a given Belial compliant context
+- `Belial.Web.Controllers.Api` - adds REST controller support with JSON rendering for a given Belial compliant context
+- `Belial.Web.Absinthe.Schema` - adds a sane set of default schema supports for an Absinthe implementation
+- `Belial.Web.Absinthe.Notation` - adds GraphqQL support for an individual schema, including basic CRUD actions
+- `Belial.Web.Absinthe.FieldTypeMapperHelper` - assists in mapping ecto to absinthe types, including custom, appropriately

 ## Installation

 Currently only available via GitHub install.